VikasMeshram2708/Vmart-Ecommerce-app/README.md

 ### TODO

-* [] In Logout API frontend check if the given email is equals to the decoded email from JWT.
+* [x] In Logout API frontend check if the given email is equals to the decoded email from JWT.

+* [] State to track the authentication of user if it's logged in or not.